hapax/hapax.github.io/assets/chandra.md

 P_F \sim \frac{N E_F}{L}.
 $$

-We haven't defined $P_F$ carefully, and this expression is only true to an order of magnitude, as indicated by the $\sim$ symbol.
+We haven't defined $P_F$ carefully, so this expression is only true to an order of magnitude, as indicated by the $\sim$ symbol.

 ---